ManyTinyThings/ManyTinyThingsWeb/billiards/attraction_no_friction/low_speed.markdown

     endStep();
 </script>

-They just bounce off each other!
+They bounce off each other, even with very little speed.

-The _force_ between the particles wants to keep them together, but the speed is too high for the attraction to take hold.
+Without friction, the speed they get from the attraction is too high to stay.